 The Package Is Considered Lost

-Remember those “acts of God” mentioned earlier?
-They can make packages disappear.
-So can a dozen other potential problems ranging from theft to a wrong address delivery.
+Acts of God can make packages disappear.
+So can a dozen other potential problems ranging from theft to delivery to an incorrect address.

 When it’s lost, that’s it.
 It’s gone.
 Can it show up eventually?
 Possibly, but don’t count on it.
 It’s best to communicate with your customer and send another package or offer a refund.